arashnm80/arashnm80.github.io/quotes.md

 > Qui ose gagne.

-> You're crazy until you're successful, then you are a genius. -MrBeast

-> The three most harmful addictions are heroin, carbohydrates, and a monthly salary.

-> World is fool of lonely people afraid to make the first move.

-> I'm not gonna let the fear of striking out keep me from playing the game.

 > How many fights do you have in yourself?

 > I'm gonna bruteforce my way to success.